 I will be untouched for the entirety of the swim, I want to stress this.
 I will have a support crew, but will not be touched or helped by anyone directly.
 I will be the one in the water and will not leave it until I have swum the length of the lake.

 At the end of the attempt, a record may have fallen, or a record may still stand, no finish is ever guaranteed.
-That being said, if I leave that water it means something serious has happened, because I am not stopping until the job is done.
+That being said, I have gone to bed for the past year with the thoughts and feelings of that night replaying in my mind, and I can honestly say that I will do everything in my power to make sure those feelings are not repeated.